Blast-wave-Tsallis-power model for $p_{\rm T}$-spectra and elliptic flow $v_2$ of hadrons in collisions of identical nuclei at energies available at the Large Hadron Collider: Conclusions

 \section{Conclusions}

-Thus, a more general and parameterized version of BWTPM~\cite{G21} is presented, which has much fewer free parameters, but successfully describes not only the midrapidity \pt-spectra, but also elliptic flow \vv of various hadrons with arbitrary \pt in AA collisions for any centrality at the LHC energies.
+Thus, a more general and parametrized version of BWTPM~\cite{G21} is presented, which has much fewer free parameters, but successfully describes not only the midrapidity \pt-spectra, but also elliptic flow \vv of various hadrons with arbitrary \pt in AA collisions for any centrality at the LHC energies.
 It is shown that the model also works at much lower RHIC energies.
-For all considered particles, from pions to charmonia, BWTPM allows us to calculate easily the midrapidity \pt-spectra and \vv for new AA collisions with any A and centrality at high energies.
+For all considered particles, from pions to charmonia, BWTPM allows us to easily calculate the midrapidity \pt-spectra and \vv for new AA collisions with any A and centrality at high energies.
 Predictions are given for the OO collisions carried out recently at the LHC.
-To calculate the \pt-spectra or \vv for new particles, not considered here, one needs some data (e.g., \pt-spectrum for one centrality or \mpt versus centrality) to fix at least two particle-type dependent parameters $f_{BW}$ and $f_{2}$.
+However, for collisions of isobars and other deformed nuclei, shape-specific parameters should be introduced, such as the $f_d$ parameter used above for \xexe collisions.
+To calculate the \pt-spectra or \vv for new particles, not considered in this study, one needs some data (e.g., \pt-spectrum for at least one centrality or \mpt versus centrality) to fix the particle-specific parameters, as shown for the strange baryon resonances in Sec.~\ref{ssec3}.

+In the future, it is planned to employ BWTPM to describe the available data on the production of light nuclei (such as deuteron and helion) in AA collisions.

-BWTPM can be efficiently used by experimenters to quickly check new data on hadron \pt-spectra and \vv, and by theorists to test their more general and sophisticated theories and models of hadron production in AA collisions.
-Similarly, the simple parameterization for the charged-particle multiplicity density at midrapidity in AA or \pp collisions presented in Sec.~\ref{sec3} can also be used.
+BWTPM can be efficiently used by experimenters to quickly check new data on hadron \pt-spectra and \vv.
+Similarly, the simple parametrization for the charged-particle multiplicity density at midrapidity in AA or \pp collisions presented in Sec.~\ref{sec3} can also be used.